SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Pro Tip: Need more than just security cameras?
 Blink may not be the best choice.
 Head over to our SimpliSafe review to see how integrating security cameras with a security system increases your protection — without breaking the bank.

 Keep in mind, though – as we said in the beginning, these are complex pieces of equipment.
 They offer tons of features, and they afford you tons of control over your security.
 That means that, while setup was easy, fine-tuning these cameras can take a bit more time and patience.
-You’ve got Wi-Fi passwords to enter, for instance.
-You have to pair your cameras with your phone and other mobile devices.
-And that’s just for starters.
+It’s not just about syncing Wi-Fi passwords and pairing your cameras with your mobile devices.

 Pro Tip: If you’re looking for home security with a lot of customization, Blink might not be the best fit.
 Instead, Vivint, a professionally monitored system, might suit you better.
 Check out our hands-on Vivint system review.